awsdocs/aws-greengrass-developer-guide/doc_source/dev-tst-prereqs.md

 <a name="idt-aws-credentials"></a>To create these resources, IDT for AWS IoT Greengrass uses the AWS credentials configured in the `config.json` file to make API calls on your behalf\.
 These resources are provisioned at various times during a test\.

 **Note**  <a name="free-tier-tests"></a>
-Although most tests qualify for [AWS Free Tier](http://aws.amazon.com/free), you must provide a credit card when you sign up for an AWS account\.
+Although most tests qualify for [Amazon Web Services Free Tier](http://aws.amazon.com/free), you must provide a credit card when you sign up for an AWS account\.
 For more information, see [ Why do I need a payment method if my account is covered by the Free Tier?](http://aws.amazon.com/premiumsupport/knowledge-center/free-tier-payment-method/)\.

 ### Step 1: Create an AWS account<a name="create-aws-account-for-idt"></a>